rhysgs/nestjs-starter/README.md

 ## Headless

-If you wish to use this as a headless API for a more traditional single page app front end like [React](https://react.dev/), check out the `headless` branch of this repository.
+If you wish to use this as a headless API for a more traditional single page app front end like [React](https://react.dev/), just delete the features and components that are built for MPA.

 ## Installation